guguji666666/GJS-MDC-Tips/API Basic/README.md

 ```
 The user access token is already copied to your clipboard.

-## 3. Retrieve user token and correct the format
+## 3. Check user token and correct the format before using it in postman or other tools

 The user token has already been copied to clipboard via previous powershell commands